 Alternatives to the Courtroom

-The division of assets, alimony and child custody may be negotiated outside of the court.
-Mediation is a popular option for couples seeking a private, efficient resolution to potentially contentious issues.
+Divorce mediation is a popular option for couples seeking a private, efficient resolution to potentially contentious issues.
 Each party should retain his or her own legal counsel to act as their advocate, whether these decisions are made inside or outside of a courtroom.